 Data highlight

-For full-time, year-round workers, Oklahoma women make $0.80 for every dollar men do, ranking 38/51.
-California leads the nation in pay equity, with women earning $0.89 for every $1 men make; women in Utah fare the worst earning $0.73 for every $1 men make.
+For full-time, year-round workers, Oklahoma women make $0.81 for every dollar men do, ranking 41/51 states.
+California leads the nation in pay equity, with women earning $0.89 for every $1 men make.
+Women in Louisiana fare the worst, earning $0.73 for every dollar earned by their male counterparts.

 Definition